pinax/django-user-accounts/README.rst

     :target:  https://pypi.python.org/pypi/django-user-accounts/

-django-user-accounts provides a Django project with a very extensible infrastructure for dealing with user accounts.
+Provides a Django project with a very extensible infrastructure for dealing with user accounts.

 Features
 ========